Velocity Merchant Services Logo

 3. Start Filing

-After you get what you need in order you'll go to the IRS website to get your Employer Identification Number (EIN).
-This is essentially your businesses Social Security Number.
+After you get what you need in order, you’ll go to the IRS website to get your Employer Identification Number (EIN).
+This is essentially your business’s Social Security Number.

 4. Get a Corporate Bank Account

-Once you have your EIN and corporations name, you need to set up a separate corporate bank account for your business expenses.
-This is important because it displays legal separation between owners and the business.
-It further protects against liability and makes tax season and accounting much easier.
+Once you have your EIN and corporation’s name, you need to set up a separate corporate bank account for your business expenses.
+Opening a dedicated account helps safeguard business assets and ensures that personal and business finances remain separate, which is essential for maintaining liability protection.
+This separation displays legal distinction between owners and the business, further protects against liability, and makes tax season and accounting much easier.

 You should also get an accountant to make sure your finances are in check at all times and figure out the best route for your business in regards to taxation.